zorn/mikezornek.com/content/posts/2023/2/hacker-culture-movies/index.md

 For your amusement, a compiled list of hacker-culture movies to recommend to 'the kids'.

+Note: If you want to watch any of these, I suggest looking them up on [JustWatch](https://www.justwatch.com/), which can display what services you can use to stream, rent or buy.

 ## Must-Watch Movies

 Watch these right now.